The liver and muscles produce some blood sugar, but most comes from food and drinks that contain carbohydrates.

-The Juvenile Diabetes Research Foundation say that there is nothing a person can do to prevent type 1 diabetes, and it is not related to eating, exercise, or other lifestyle choices.
-Type 1 diabetes usually begins during childhood or early adulthood.
+The Juvenile Diabetes Research Foundation say that there is nothing a person can do to prevent type 1 diabetes.
+Eating, exercise, or other lifestyle choices will not change the outcome.

 Type 2 diabetes

-No single factor has been identified, but the following risk factors make developing type 2 diabetes more likely:
+The following risk factors may make developing type 2 diabetes more likely:

 - being overweight or inactive